 The level of activity is high, the engagement comprehensive, and extraordinary new ideas can emerge.
 Above all, the most serious brake pads, namely hierarchy and departmental filters, are being cleared out of the way.
 For the management team, this means loss of control, but they receive practical ideas and a high level of commitment.

-By giving power and responsibility to the "many", the result can go in unpredictably interesting directions.
+By giving power and responsibility to the “many”, the result can go in unpredictably interesting directions.
 Overall, the chances are far greater than the risk.
-Because, according to experience, the participants handle this kind of trust extremely carefully.
-And at the end is the "my-baby" effect.
+Experience has shown that the participants handle this kind of trust extremely carefully.
+And in the end there is the “my baby” effect.

 The Touchpoint-BarCamp step by step